TAC EXECUTIVE COMMITTEE APPLICATION

 SUMMER TRAININGS – DATES SUBJECT TO CHANGE

 These training dates may be changed by the new Executive Committee with the Program Coordinator to ensure majority attendance.
-Lunch is provided at long Saturday trainings.
 Snacks and drinks are provided at all trainings.

 KICK-OFF EVENT ACTIVITIES